firebird-finance/firebird-docs/docs/ama/midasama.md

 **Phillip Phung (Midas)**

-Hi all, excited to be here..
+Hi all, excited to be here.
 I'm Phillip, Midas CMO.
 Thanks again for having us!

 **ppl (Midas)**